-The labor force is the sum of employees plus the unemployed, and the unemployment rate is the number of unemployed divided by the number of the labor force.
-People are considered employed if they work at least one hour as an employee or in their own business at any time of the week, including the twelfth day of the month.
-The labor force, or labor force, is the total number of people who are currently employed plus the number of people who are unemployed and seeking employment.
-This number does not include people who are unemployed and are not looking for employment, such as students and retirees.
+The labor force is a key indicator of economic health, and it is the sum of employed and unemployed individuals.
+The unemployment rate is calculated by dividing the number of unemployed people by the total labor force.
+To be considered employed, an individual must have worked at least one hour as an employee or in their own business during the week, including the twelfth day of the month.
+The labor force does not include those who are not actively looking for work, such as students and retirees.

 The full-time labor force is composed of full-time employees and the unemployed, while the part-time labor force includes part-time employees and the unemployed.
 The unemployment rate for full and part-time workers is calculated using full and part-time labor force levels as a denominator.
 Discouraged workers are a subgroup of people with a marginal attachment to the workforce and are also part of the larger group of people who are not part of the workforce.
 These individuals want a job but are not currently looking for one.

 The Bureau of Labor Statistics (BLS) publishes a number of alternative labor underutilization measures in addition to the official unemployment rate.
 Marginally attached workers are a subgroup of those who are not part of the workforce and who currently want a job.
 The long-term unemployed are those who meet the definition of unemployed in the Current Population Survey and whose unemployment has lasted 27 continuous weeks or longer.
 The labor force participation rate is the proportion of people aged 16 and over who are classified as employed or unemployed, as defined by BLS.